Blake has worked in mental health since 2002. He educates others on their paths toward resilience and recovery.

 - A Camera

 Fun Walking Activities

 Sometimes walking can become dull, especially when done alone.
 Introverted people may be fine talking to themselves in their own heads, but extroverted people may find the solitude of walking alone unsettling or boring.
 These are six more ideas to add some fun to your walking route.

 List of Fun Walking Activities:

 - Use a Pedometer: Get your family and friends to get in on the fun by competing for the most steps.
 Guess how many steps it takes to walk a certain distance.
 Track your steps and provide rewards for accomplishments.

 - Take Pictures: Photograph interesting things you see while on a walk.
 Photograph things in the moment such as a beautiful sunset or ducks flying into a pond.
 Take pictures of as many types of animals as you can see while out walking.
 Then collect photos of tree leaves, flowers, or even clouds.

-- Talk to Friends or Family: Freeing up time to spend on the phone staying in touch with family and friends becomes easier when it is part of your walking routine, just make sure to charge your phone well.
-You may want to invest in a Bluetooth ear piece to avoid holding the phone the entire time.
+- Talk to Friends or Family: Freeing up time to spend on the phone talking with family and friends becomes easier when it is part of your walking routine, just make sure to charge your phone well.
+You may want to invest in a Bluetooth or wireless headphones to avoid holding the phone the entire time.

 - Pray, Meditate, and Work on Gratitude: Because walking can be a solitary activity, it can be the least distracting time of the day to pray, meditate, or work on gratitude.
 As you focus your mind on spiritual and important positive things, your walking becomes something much more than just exercise.
 It's "me time."